Skip to content

 Section titled “Hands-On Exercise: User and Package Administration”

-Objective: Practice the full lifecycle of user management and package operations on a Linux system.
+Objective: Practice the full lifecycle of package inspection, user management, sudo delegation, and home-directory defaults on a disposable Linux system.

 Terminal window